 Sharing Your IDE Settings

-PhpStorm lets you share your IDE settings between different instances of PhpStorm (or other IntelliJ-platform-based IDEs).
+PhpStorm lets you share your settings between different instances of your IDE.
 This helps you recreate a comfy working environment if you are working from different computers and spare the annoyance of things looking or behaving differently from what you are used to.

 You can share your settings in one of the following ways: